WQAD-TV: Construction and early years

 Even though Moline Television was approved for the construction permit, it still had to face potential appeals from losing applicants as well as the resolution of the underlying channel allocation case, which affected Peoria and Springfield, Illinois.
 In July 1962, the FCC ruled on changes for Springfield and reaffirmed its move of channel 8 to the Quad Cities.
 Moline Television officials announced that they would be able to have channel 8 in operation in early 1963, but they were not given permission to begin construction activities until December.

-The station took the call letters WQAD-TV; Moline Television moved to build studios on 16th Street and signed an affiliation agreement with ABC.
+The station took the call sign WQAD-TV; Moline Television moved to build studios on 16th Street and signed an affiliation agreement with ABC.
 The new station being an affiliate of ABC was virtually assured from the start; ABC programming was split in the Quad Cities between NBC affiliate WOC-TV (channel 6, now KWQC-TV) and CBS affiliate WHBF-TV (channel 4), and the only way to see the full network lineup was to have an antenna capable of receiving WOI-TV from the Des Moines area or KCRG-TV in Cedar Rapids.
 In March, Moline Television purchased a 150 acre farm in Orion, Illinois, to house its transmitter facility.

 WQAD-TV began broadcasting on August 1, 1963.
 In addition to bringing the Quad Cities the full ABC network schedule for the first time, the station offered local newscasts and a farm and home show airing on weekdays.
 It was equipped to broadcast network programming and local films in color.
 Among its early in-house productions was the local franchise of the Romper Room children's series, which aired from 1973 to 1986.

 Moline Television agreed to sell the station to the Evening News Association in 1966; the sale was opposed by several principals of Community Telecasting, and the deal was ultimately terminated in October 1967.
 Community Telecasting's opposition evolved into a challenge to the renewal of WQAD-TV's broadcast license.
 In February 1968, the FCC designated the license challenge and WQAD-TV's renewal for comparative hearing over commitments made in the original application and its financial qualifications during the Evening News Association sale attempt.
 The license challenge failed; FCC examiner David I. Kraushaar found "no persuasive public interest basis" not to renew channel 8's license in recommending Moline Television for renewal in February 1969, and the FCC by a majority vote upheld the recommendation in August 1971.
 Legal fallout from the dispute lingered through 1972.

 In 1977, Moline Television Corporation sold WQAD-TV to the Des Moines Register and Tribune Company for $10 million.
 At the time, the Register and Tribune Company owned no other broadcast properties.
 The firm then diversified with the purchase of additional radio and TV stations in 1977 and 1978.